TLDR: I discuss the pros and cons of various car paint colors, focusing on their ease of maintenance and the emotional reactions they evoke in others.

 Most people consider light blue a "chick" color.
 I agree with this classification.

-Light blue is a "nice" color and represents a certain degree of class and sophistication, but also what I consider anti-climatic as a choice in car choice.
+Light blue is a "nice" color and represents a certain degree of class and sophistication, but also what I consider anti-climatic as a choice in car color.

 And similar to yellow, many would consider light blue as the winning balance of emotional reaction, ease of maintenance, and decent heat deflection.